 (206) 832-8174 email@example.com

 Jamie Pedersen was appointed to the Washington State Senate in 2013, after serving in the State House since 2007.
-In the Senate, Jamie serves as the ranking member on the Senate Health Care Committee and also serves on the Law & Justice Committee and the Trade and Economic Development Committee.
 In addition to serving as a State Senator, Jamie has been Vice President and General Counsel for McKinstry, a Seattle-based construction and engineering firm with substantial experience in green building.

 Jamie is actively involved in many community and nonprofit organizations.
 He is the past President and current Treasurer of Central Lutheran Church on Capitol Hill, where he helped to establish a nonprofit to run a community lunch program that feeds hundreds of people each week.